Matthew Caffyn: Early life

-Preacher and suspected heretic
+Preaching and alleged heresy

 Caffyn preached assiduously in Sussex villages, and was five times imprisoned for unauthorised preaching.
-In 1655 two quakers from the north, Thomas Lawson and John Slee, were on a mission in Sussex.
+In 1655 two Quakers from the north, Thomas Lawson and John Slee, were on a mission in Sussex.
 Lawson had been a beneficed clergyman in Lancashire, known as a botanist.
 But in his encounter with Caffyn he descended to abuse.
-Caffyn had expressed his views in a quakers' meeting at Crawley, and the discussion had been continued on 5 Sep at Caffyn's house near Southwater, just south of Horsham.
+Caffyn had expressed his views in a Quakers' meeting at Crawley, and the discussion had been continued on 5 Sep at Caffyn's house near Southwater, just south of Horsham.
 A pamphlet war resulted.
-One Baptist participant, Joseph Wright, was removed by an incarceration in Maidstone gaol; and when he came out, Caffyn's heresies seemed to him to require attention rather than those of the quakers.
+One Baptist participant, Joseph Wright, was removed by an incarceration in Maidstone gaol; and when he came out, Caffyn's heresies seemed to him to require attention rather than those of the Quakers.
 This later led to serious trouble for Caffyn.

 Caffyn was several times prosecuted and fined under the Conventicle Act.
-By 1677 there was a separation, amicably managed, in a Baptist church at Spilshill, in the parish of Staplehurst, Kent, on account of a difference of opinion regarding the Trinity; a part of the flock had embraced the teaching of Caffyn.
-There was room for latitude in the treatment of this article among the Arminian baptists, for in their 'Brief Confession' of March 1660 neither the Trinity nor the Godhead of Christ is explicitly stated.
+By 1677 there was a separation, amicably managed, in a Baptist church at Spilshill, in the parish of Staplehurst, Kent, on account of a difference of opinion regarding the Trinity; a part of the members had embraced the controversial teaching of Caffyn.
+There was room for latitude in the treatment of this article among the Arminian Baptists, for in their published Standard Confession of March 1660 neither the Trinity nor the Godhead of Christ is perfectly explained.
 Caffyn did not vent his views in print, but in his preaching he avoided 'unrevealed sublimities,' and in conversation he owned his disagreement with material points in the Athanasian creed.
 His views were at least susceptible of an Arian interpretation.
-Accordingly, Joseph Wright denounced him to the general baptist assembly of 1691 as denying both the divinity and the humanity of Christ, and moved for his excommunication.
+Accordingly, Joseph Wright denounced him to the General Assembly of General Baptists in 1691 as denying both the divinity and the humanity of Christ, and moved for his excommunication.
 What Joshua Toulmin calls Caffyn's 'truly protestant and ingenious defence' satisfied the assembly.
-Wright returned to the charge in 1693, but again the assembly refused to censure Caffyn.
+Wright returned to the charge in 1693, but again the assembly refused to excommunicate Caffyn.
 Wright withdrew and protested.